 Business Development

-All staff within the Business Development department will report to the Head of Business Development who in turn will report to the VP.
+All staff within the Business Development department will report to the Head of Business Development (SMF 22) who in turn will report to the VP.
 The Head of Business Development for the Branch will also maintain a functional reporting line to HO’s Corporate Banking department.

 The Head of Business Development is a member of the following committees: